Web Content Approval Chain

 • If content edits or new content is needed: follow content creation procedure

-• If no edits or new content is needed: inform webmaster
+• If no edits or new content is needed: inform Webmaster or Communications and Marketing Team member

 If there is a disagreement at any point, between any of these personnel, regarding the web content review, or if the required personnel are not participating in the process according to the responsibilities of their position, the Webmaster or Content Approver may pull in the Content Arbitrator to mediate.